sheetaljoshi/eks-private-nat/postgres-setup/initialize.md

 - init-2.sh
 - postgres-data.csv

-Then, run the commands manually one by one
+Then, run the commands manually one by one.

 #### Install 'psql' tool on the instance using the following command